- What is Zwift?

 Where can I ride in Zwift?

-While the Richmond course is a copy of the course from the 2016 Road World Championships, and London uses the route of the Prudential RideLondon Classique, Watopia is a made up course which has been plonked down somewhere in the Solomon Islands according the Strava.
-You might struggle to find it on a ‘real’ map, if you get us.
+While the Richmond and Innsbruck courses are copies of the courses from the 2015 and 2018 Road World Championships respectively, and London uses the route of the Prudential RideLondon Classique, Watopia is a made-up course which has been plonked down somewhere in the Solomon Islands according to Strava.
+You might struggle to find it on a 'real' map.
+New York City features roads built mostly within the confines of Central Park.
+The twist is however, it's 100 years in the future.

 Your time in each segment is compared to the other riders on the course at that time, and if you're the fastest rider out there then you will be awarded the respective jersey for the rest of your ride (unless somebody beats you of course).